MiningMarsh/openhab-helper-libraries/mmdev.md

 ## Groups

-Groups are set type properties with no associated device.
+Groups are `set` type properties with no associated device.

-Groups can be created either with either the device object's, or device manager object's, `group_for` method.
+Groups can be created with either the device object's, or device manager object's, `group_for` method.
 Both accept a metadata parameter for the group's metadata.

 ```python2
 m = Manager()